 When using a dishwasher, minimize the impact by skipping the pre-load rinse and turning off the heated-dry setting.
-Together, these strategies reduce greenhouse gas emissions by 14 percent.
+Together, these strategies can help reduce greenhouse gas emissions by 14 percent.
 Use an eco-friendly dish detergent (check ours out here!)

 When washing by hand, fill up the sink with warm water and let your dishes soak for a bit before washing.
 This eliminates the need for a long running stream of water when washing, and will preserve your brushes as well if they aren’t scrubbing as hard on the surface.

 Looking for eco friendly brush options?
 Look for dish-washing brushes made from sustainably-harvested wood, and the bristles from plants.
 Make sure the dish-washing brush you use can be composted at the end of its life.
-Walnut sponges can be fantastic as well.
+A Swedish Dish Cloth is a great tool that can be used for washing and drying.
 Whatever you choose, use it well so it lasts!
 Happy washing!